juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 Windows Nvidia driver allows PhysX to be activated to the Main GPU "Only 1x GPU" </br>
 GPU load increase a lot more, but "fps" does Not drop as much as CPU PhysX. </br>

+The only way to play with CPU PhysX is using NORMAL setting, on i3-12100 or 7600x CPU. </br>

 --------------------------